PSCF v1.4.0

 Source List (sources.mk) Files (Prev) Pattern Rule (patterns.mk) Files (Next)

-The pattern rules used by PSCF to compile a source file create both an object file with file extension .o and a corresponding dependency file with file extension *.d.
-The resulting dependency file defines a makefile rule that lists all of the files that are prerequisites of the resulting object file.
+The pattern rules used by PSCF to compile a source file create both an object file with file name suffix .o and a corresponding dependency file with file suffix *.d.
+The resulting dependency file defines a makefile rule that lists all of the files that are prerequisites of the resulting object file, but no recipe.
 The pre-requisites of an object file are the files that are combined by the C preprocessor to create the translation unit that is compiled to create that object file.
 These prerequisites include both the associated *.cpp or *.cu source file and all of the header files and (in some cases) template implementation files that are directly or indirectly included into the source file via preprocessor #include directives.

 The dependency file associated with an object file named Class.o defines a makefile rule that, is simplified form, might look something like this: